AdobeDocs/campaign-standard.nl-NL/help/sending/using/about-deliverability.md

 Gebruik de functies die Adobe Campaign biedt om de prestaties te controleren.

 Met Adobe Campaign kunt u controleren hoe uw leveringen presteren aan de hand van een set ingebouwde realtime-indicatoren. <!--For example, you can check the number of messages that are successfully executed, sent and delivered.
-You can also verify the number of messages that have been opened and the number of messages/links that have been clicked.-->U kunt ook volledig aanpasbare en real-time rapporten maken voor een beter inzicht in uw leveringen.
+You can also verify the number of messages that have been opened and the number of messages/links that have been clicked.--> u kunt volledig klantgerichte en rapporten in real time voor beter inzicht in uw leveringen ook bouwen.

 Raadpleeg de volgende secties voor meer informatie hierover: